Martin Short: 1977–1985: SCTV and SNL stardom

 Short joined Saturday Night Live (SNL) for the 1984–85 season.
-He helped revive the show with his many characters for season ten, also the last season produced by Dick Ebersol.
+He helped revive the show with his many characters for season ten, the last season produced by Dick Ebersol.
 "Short's appearance on SNL helped to revive the show's fanbase, which had flagged after the departure of Eddie Murphy, and in turn, would launch his successful career in films and television."
-His SNL characters included numerous holdovers from his SCTV days, most notably his Ed Grimley character, a geeky everyman who is obsessed with Wheel of Fortune, plays the triangle, and often finds himself in bizarre situations.
+His SNL characters included numerous holdovers from his SCTV days, most notably Ed Grimley, a geeky everyman who is obsessed with Wheel of Fortune, plays the triangle, and often finds himself in bizarre situations.
 He also did impressions of such celebrities as Jerry Lewis and Katharine Hepburn.